missing-q/emblem20/README.md

 - A fully-fledged, dynamic skills system allowing for the creation of custom skills!
 See the [wiki](https://github.com/missing-q/emblem20/wiki) for more details!

 ## To Do ##
-- Add more skill parameters, features, etc. as dictated by missing skills in the [wiki.](https://github.com/missing-q/emblem20/wiki)
+- Add more skills to the [wiki!](https://github.com/missing-q/emblem20/wiki)
-- Implement the different effects of different magic types
-- Make an easy way to do terrain bonuses and other out-of-battle factors that influence hit/crit/avo.
-Maybe a macro?
+- Eventually figure out a good way to handle "aura" skills (Hex, Charm, etc.)
 - Add different "FE Era packages"- one with pure Fates mechanics, pure Path of Radiance mechanics, etc.
 - Stat initialization *before* adding a character's class for the possibility of creating attackable obstacles (alternatively, add an "object" class with no stats?)
 - Change the way attacking without a weapon is handled-instead of checking to see if the unit can use the stones/other weapon type (which is the current system, to accomodate for the homebrew Fists weapon type), make a separate flag for if they can attack without a weapon (which should be set to false by default).